pybliometrics-dev/pybliometrics/docs/examples/AuthorRetrieval.rst

 The affiliation ID to be used for the :doc:`ContentAffiliationRetrieval <../reference/pybliometrics.ContentAffiliationRetrieval>` class.

+`pybliometrics` caches results to speed up subsequent analysis.
+This information eventually becomes outdated.
+To refresh the cached results if they exist, use the refresh parameter when initiating the class.
+Set `refresh=True` or provide an integer that will be interpreted as maximum allowed number of days since the last modification date.
+For example, if you want to refresh all cached results older than 100 days, set `refresh=100`.
+Use `au.get_cache_file_mdate()` to get the date of last modification, and `au.get_cache_file_age()` the number of days since the last modification.

 There are a number of getter methods for convenience.
-For example, you can obtain some basic information on co-authors as a list of namedtuples (query will not be cached):
+For example, you can obtain some basic information on co-authors as a list of namedtuples (query will not be cached and is always up-to-date):

 .. code-block:: python